bekeleh/fidelsoft/docs/mobile_apps.rst

 Mobile App configuration
 """"""""""""""""""""""""

-Once you have completed the in-app purchase to unlock the mobile app to connect to your own server, you'll be presented with two fields.
+Once you have completed the in-app Bill to unlock the mobile app to connect to your own server, you'll be presented with two fields.

 The first is the Base URL of your self-hosted installation, ie http://ninja.yourapp.com